 Neighbors save 4-year-old boy after being kidnapped in front of Essex home

+Neighbors save 4-year-old boy after being kidnapped in front of Maryland home

 WMAR Staff